 Today was a pretty exciting day!
 Work covered a lot of ground, including testing and bug-fixing of AI, random-number generators, and some new moves.

 Much of the morning was spent hammering out major dents in the AI code, and it started working much better.
 There were some bugs that caused chaotic behavior yesterday, and I was a little disheartened.
+However, a good night's sleep helped me find some bugs, and today's battles were much more logical.

 After a morning of squaring away AI and battle bugs, I managed to get a bit of testing done.
 The available moves are still pretty basic, but I'm able to tweak the AI based on behavior in battle.
 Here's a shot of a battle with a looter today: